scifir/scifir-units/README.md

 prefix can have all SI prefixes. dimension has all SI base dimensions, all common special names, among other more dimensions. coordinates and points use a space of metre, float or imaginary dimensions. aid and zid are a standard for astronomical ids and zone ids invented inside Scifir.

+- All base and derived scalar unit classes inherit directly from scalar_unit class.
+- All base and derived vectorial unit classes in 2D inherit directly from vector_unit_2d class, and end with the **suffix _2d**.
+- All base and derived vectorial unit classes in 3D inherit directly from vector_unit_3d class, and end with the **suffix _3d**.
+- All base and derived vectorial unit classes in ND inherit directly from vector_unit_nd class, and end with the **suffix _nd**.

 ### Tools of units in real life

 #### Base units